dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 This suggests that while both groups engage in manipulative micro-edits (e.g., terminology shifts or short insertions), registered users occasionally perform larger structural interventions — possibly reframing or rewriting entire paragraphs.
 In contrast, anonymous users tend to contribute smaller, localized edits (consistent with quick, opportunistic interventions).

 Maybe a good idea to assess the statistical significance of this results by calculating the p-value for both groups.
 So we suppose that the two groups does not provide a significal difference.
 By using Mann-Whitney U test i.e ```mannwhitneyu``` from scipy.stats module, we find a p-value of **0.03180**.
-Thus, we can be sure that those 2 groups provides no significanb difference less than 3% of the time.
+This indicates that the observed difference between the two groups would occur by chance less than 3% of the time — providing moderate evidence of a statistically meaningful distinction in their editing behaviours.

 #### B. Change Direction